Therapy for Therapists

 Q: Where is your office located?

-A: Currently, I see all my clients remotely through encrypted video chat.
-I serve the Greater Bay Area and California.
-I also offer walk and talk therapy throughout Marin.
+A: I see all my clients remotely through encrypted video chat.
+I serve the Greater Bay Area and all of California.
+I also offer walk-and-talk therapy throughout Marin.

 Q: Do you take my insurance?